 Cover Page design tips

 Keep it clean and professional.
-A logo, client name, Report date, and a clean layout is usually all you need.
+Your MSP logo, client name, Report date, and a clean layout is usually all you need.

 Use your brand colors and fonts for consistency.